observablehq/framework/docs/getting-started.md

 First you’ll setup your local development environment by [**creating**](#1.-create) a project. &para;&nbsp;Next you’ll [**develop**](#2.-develop): an iterative process where you save changes to source files in your editor while previewing the result in your browser. &para;&nbsp;When you’re ready to share, it’s time to [**publish**](#3.-publish): you can either build a static site for self-hosting or deploy directly to Observable. &para;&nbsp;Lastly, you can invite people to [**view**](#4.-view) your project!

 These are just first steps.
-Naturally, you can continue to develop projects after you publish, and republish projects to make changes live or update data.
-If you like, you can setup continuous deployment to build your site automatically on commit or on schedule.
+You can continue to develop projects after publishing, and republish as needed.
+You can also setup continuous deployment to publish your site automatically on commit or on schedule.
 We’ll cover these [next steps](#next-steps) briefly below.

 ## 1. Create